strtod(3p) - phpMan

 sign, then one of the following:

-* A non-empty sequence of decimal digits optionally containing a radix
+* A non-empty sequence of decimal digits optionally containing a

-character, then an optional exponent part
+radix character; then an optional exponent part consisting of the

 * A 0x or 0X, then a non-empty sequence of hexadecimal digits option-

-ally containing a radix character, then an optional binary exponent
+ally containing a radix character; then an optional binary exponent

 * One of INF or INFINITY, ignoring case

-* One of NAN or NAN(n-char-sequence_opt), ignoring case in the NAN
+* One of NAN or NAN(n-char-sequenceopt), ignoring case in the NAN

 part, where: